YuDiHsu/05-Product-parser/README.md

 # Product-parser
-Parse the price of materials we are interested in from taobo and iHerb.
+- Parse the price of materials of product we are interested in from taobo and iHerb.